-The Inventure’s design, which includes the dual-extrusion system and a closed chamber, gives a possibility to 3D print complex, moving objects in high quality which show even the finest details.
+The Inventure’s design, which includes the dual-extrusion system and a closed chamber, gives you a possibility to 3D print complex, movable objects in high quality which show the finest details.
 Even the most complicated projects can be turned into items that can be easily adapted in many industries – from heat-resistant automotive parts, conceptual models and elements that can be exposed to many external factors to decorative elements.

-From now on, you can obtain models with the most intricate designs.
+You can obtain models with the most intricate designs.
 Since the support structures are dissolvable in heated water, you won’t have any problems with removing the remains.

 This gallery shows what types of models are achievable with the Inventure.

 Once you begin the print job, check the printer from time to time to see if everything goes well.
-It is better not to leave the machine unattended for too long during the print job so as to avoid possible breakdowns.
+It is better not to leave the machine unattended for too long during the print job to avoid possible breakdowns.
 Turn off the printer once the print job is finished.

-The Inventure operates at high temperatures so never touch the heated up components – especially the hotends, the nozzles or the platform – with bare hands.
+The Inventure operates at high temperatures so never touch the heated components – especially the hotends, the nozzles or the platform – with bare hands.
 Wait about 30 minutes for the components to cool down before reaching into the printer.